IgorTavcar/TransactionSuddenlyRemoved/Readme.md

-# Transaction Suddenly /Unexpectedly/ Removed
+# Transaction Suddenly /Unexpectedly/ Removed from Queue

 ## Intro
 We experience a strange behaviour of SKPaymentQueue under iOS-9 and iOS-9.0.1.
 We suspect that this is an iOS issue.